You are here

 How can providers request a review of the rating?

-Where a provider thinks that we have not followed the published process properly and wants to request a review of one or more of their ratings, they must tell us of their intention to do so within five working days of the report being published.
+Where a provider thinks that we have not followed the published process properly, and wants to request a review of one or more of their ratings, they must complete the request for review webform within 15 working days of the report being published.

-There are instructions on how to submit an intention in our cover letter sent with your final report.
+There are instructions on how to submit a rating review in our cover letter sent with your final report.

 In the request for review form, you must say which rating(s) you want to be reviewed and all relevant grounds.
 Where we do not uphold a request for review, you cannot submit a subsequent review of the ratings from the same inspection report.